Fr4nz83/PWR-plugin-kubernetes/README.md

 This repository contains the code behind the main contributions and experimental evaluation presented in the paper "[Power- and Fragmentation-aware Online Scheduling for GPU Datacenters](https://arxiv.org/abs/2412.17484)".

-This repository started as a fork of the repository behind the paper "[Beware of Fragmentation: Scheduling GPU-Sharing Workloads with Fragmentation Gradient Descent](https://www.usenix.org/system/files/atc23-weng.pdf)", and includes the code behind our paper's contributions:
+It started as a fork of the repository behind the paper "[Beware of Fragmentation: Scheduling GPU-Sharing Workloads with Fragmentation Gradient Descent](https://www.usenix.org/system/files/atc23-weng.pdf)", and includes the code behind our paper's contributions:

-1. introduce our power-aware online scheduling policy, **PWR**, in the form of a Kubernetes scoring plugin.
+- introduce our power-aware online scheduling policy, **PWR**, in the form of a Kubernetes scoring plugin.
 The core of the PWR plugin can be found in [pwr_score.go](pkg/simulator/plugin/pwr_score.go);
-2. slightly customized the simulator to support power consumption telemetry;
+- slightly customized the simulator to support power consumption telemetry;
-3. provide the Python and Bash scripts used for the paper's experimental evaluation, to ensure reproducibility.
+- provide the Python and Bash scripts used for the paper's experimental evaluation, to ensure reproducibility.

 ## How to compile the code